-The NTBC Study (N = 207 with a starting dose of 0.6 mg/kg/day to 1 mg/kg/day in the main analysis; patients were enrolled between 1991 and 1997) was a phase II to III trial that assessed the efficacy and safety of nitisinone for the treatment of patients with HT-1.
+The NTBC study (N = 207, with a starting dosage of 0.6 mg/kg/day to 1 mg/kg/day in the main analysis; patients were enrolled between 1991 and 1997) was a phase II and III trial that assessed the efficacy and safety of nitisinone for the treatment of patients with HT-1.
 Patients with prior liver transplants were excluded.
-Patients were compared with a group of historical patient population that received dietary treatment alone (N = 108, time period from which the participants were enrolled was unknown).
-The Quebec NTBC Study (N = 78, born between 1984 and 2004) was a phase II trial of patients with HT-1.
-Patients were categorized as nitisinone-naive (N = 28, patients born between 1984 and 1994 when nitisinone was not available in Quebec, used as historical control), early-treatment (N = 24, treatment started before 30 days after birth) and late-treatment (N = 26, treatment started more than 30 days after birth).
+Patients were compared with a historical patient population that received dietary treatment alone (N = 108, the time period from which the participants were enrolled was unknown).
+The Quebec NTBC study (N = 78, born between 1984 and 2004) was a phase II trial of patients with HT-1.
+Patients were categorized as nitisinone-naive (N = 28, patients born between 1984 and 1994, when nitisinone was not available in Quebec, used as historical control), early-treatment (N = 24, treatment started within 30 days of birth) and late-treatment (N = 26, treatment started more than 30 days after birth).